rowatt/sitepush/readme.txt

 In addition to WordPress (3.3 or greater), PHP (5.2.4 or greater) and mySQL (5.0 or greater) your server must have the following installed:-

-* rsync (any version above 2.6.9, it may work on older versions)
 * mysql and mysqldump command line utilities (tested on mysql version 5.5, it should work on versions above 5.0)
 * tar (any version should be fine)